Learn how to reward your users based on our server to server callbacks

 Please note that we will not be interpreting your custom variables, meaning what you send in is what is sent back to you.

 In order to make callbacks safe, we are we append a "&hash=[HASH] at the end of each callback.
-This is an important feature for you to make sure that the callback, which you use as a base to reward your users.
+This is an important feature for you to make sure that the callback, which you use as a base to reward your users, is coming from BitLabs and is not fake.
 This hash consists of a HEX encoded SHA1 HMAC.
 The whole URL is hashed with the secret key of the App.
 By checking the hash, you can be sure that the postback was actually sent by us and that it is legit.

 Callback URL: "https://publisher.com/complete?uid=8cc877ee-af19-488d-b28d-216fb866b996&val=500"